 git config core.hooksPath dirname e.g. git config core.hooksPath ./customHooks

-Note: Every member has to change git hooks dir path manually.
+Note: Every member has to change the git hooks dir path manually.

-- Create a folder if its not there. e.g. githooks
+- Create a folder if it is not there. e.g. githooks

 - Create or update the hook file.